dhutapratama/docs/scout.md

         });
     }

 The `macro` function accepts a macro name as its first argument and a closure as its second argument.
-The macro's closure will be executed when calling the macro name from a `Laravel\Scout\Builder` implementation:
+The macro's closure will be executed when calling the macro name from a `Lets\Scout\Builder` implementation:

     use App\Models\Order;